-1. Mental Health and Trauma – MAESP is concerned about the increasing number of students impacted by social, emotional and mental health challenges, as well as childhood and family trauma as well as the current COVID19 pandemic.
-The increasing needs of students with mental health issues elevates mental health as a priority issue.
+1. Trauma and Social, Emotional, & Mental Health – MAESP is concerned about the increasing number of students impacted by social, emotional and mental health challenges, as well as childhood and family trauma.
+The increasing needs of students with these health issues elevates them as a priority issue.
 MAESP supports legislation that:

 a. facilitates flexible and collaborative partnerships between federal, state, and local agencies, private providers, and schools to meet students and families social and emotional needs.

 3. School Choice - MAESP opposes any legislation that would divert revenue from traditional public schools to non-public educational entities.
 Privately-run charter schools, education vouchers, and voucher tax credits divert funds from public schools, erode the foundation of public education, and lack proper accountability and oversight by a publicly elected board.

 4. High Quality Staff Shortage - MAESP is concerned about the real shortage of high- quality certified and non-certified staff across the state.
 This shortage of educators will likely worsen as teachers, leaders and non-certified support staff choose to leave a profession that has increased in responsibility and complexity due to the COVID-19 pandemic.
 Increasing support for both certified and non-certified staff during this challenging time will be important for maintaining high standards and a quality learning experience for every child.
 Teacher salaries must be improved to attract the best and the brightest into the field of education and improving teacher pay must include increasing every teacher salary by a significant amount to raise the average teacher salary across Missouri.
-In addition, moving the mandated beginning teacher salary to at least $38,000 without additional cost to districts would be important in leveling the field for many rural districts
+In addition, moving the mandated beginning teacher salary to at least $38,000 without additional cost to districts would be important in leveling the field for many rural districts.

 a. limit local control over teaching and learning.

 b. increase the emphasis and influence of high stakes standardized testing.